Trisagio/OmSTU_Labs/README.md

 # OmSTU Labs
 Lab works from 6 to 4

-Please, look at project files on branches
+You can find project files in their respective branches